They Never Told Her That Girls Could Become Scientists

 Saidane started Kamariza's journey into science.
 "She really pushed me and kept motivating me and telling me I should aim high.
 Whatever she told me, I did," Kamariza says.

 After quitting her job at Safeway to focus on school, Kamariza got into the University of California, San Diego, and began undergraduate studies.
 Through a National Institutes of Health diversity scholarship, Kamariza spent summers doing biology research.
-In 2012, she joined Carolyn Bertozzi's lab at Stanford University as a graduate student.
+In 2012, she joined Carolyn Bertozzi's lab — then at the University of California, Berkeley, now at Stanford University — as a graduate student.

 Kamariza wanted to focus on infectious disease.
 So she started brainstorming with another graduate student to figure out a quicker, better way to diagnose TB.